This page contains the following sections:

 The new the new Covid19 Wellbeing & Mental Health booklet pulled together by Every Life Matters

 Connect to Volunteering

-Please note it is anticipated that there will be a high volume of people registering their interest in volunteering – you will only be contacted when an organisation needs your help but we want to Thank You for offering your time and skills to volunteer!
+Please note: we are anticipating high numbers of volunteers; you will only be contacted when an organisation needs your help but Thank You in advance for offering your time and skills to volunteer!

-If your organisation is looking for volunteers for extra help during Covid 19, please contact Cumbria CVS to register these.
-Please complete and submit the attached Registration Form and return it to Cumbria CVS (firstname.lastname@example.org).
+If your organisation is looking for volunteers for extra help during Covid 19, please complete and submit the attached Registration Form and return it to Cumbria CVS (firstname.lastname@example.org).

-Individuals from local communities are using facebook to bring together informal volunteers that can help and support people already in their neighbourhood.
+Recently many informal local Facebook groups have been established in response to Covid-19 bringing together informal volunteers who can help and support people already in their neighbourhood.
 It’s fantastic to see such a fast response from individuals wanting to volunteer and help their neighbours and community!